CaedenMotley/SeeRex/README.md

 * Static image selection
 Currently the script expects one image and does not yet offer CLI arguments or a UI to pick images.

+##  Work in Progress
+* implementation of a **D3.js** and **JavaScript** web interface for real time,
+  interactive exploration of DINOv3 attention heatmaps within the browser.This will be worked on once current limitations are fixed.

 ## Attribution

 This project builds on the DINOv3 model released by Meta AI.